opsi-org/opsi-webgui/frontend/upgrade-nuxt-components-2-3.md

 const counterStore = useCounterStore()
 ```
 * store file with `setup` syntax

+NOTE: This seems to be broken if want to persist state...
+Better use options syntax

 ```typescript
 // with setup syntax
 import { useCookie } from 'nuxt/app'